sirovenmitts/mappington/README.md

 ## History

-This library was written from scratch after I spent a good long while revamping Brent Sowers' GoogleStaticMap.
+This library was written from scratch after I spent a good long while trying to revamp Brent Sowers' GoogleStaticMap.
 The two libraries accomplish the same goal (generating a URI pointing to a Google Map) but go about it in different ways.
 Additionally, Brent's library supports downloading the image and returning the bytes.
 If you are looking for a more full featured library check [his out](github.com/brentsowers1/googlestaticmap).

 ## Contribute

-1) Fork the library
+1  Fork the library
-2) Make some changes
+2  Make some changes
-3) Create a pull request
+3  Create a pull request

 Alternatively, just email me or open an issue on github.
 I'd be happy to support more features if there is demand for them.